nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       2. Can dental veneers be used to address multiple dental issues simultaneously?

-      Ans": Veneers are versatile and can address various aesthetic concerns, including discoloration, chips, gaps, and misalignments.
+      Ans: Veneers are versatile and can address various aesthetic concerns, including discoloration, chips, gaps, and misalignments.
 However, they may not be suitable for severe cases of misalignment or extensive tooth damage, which might require alternative treatments such as braces or crowns